Home »

 Selection

-Selection is made by the Treatment Centre (HTC) Twinning and Hemophilia Organization (HOT) Committees.
+Selection is made by the Hemophilia Treatment Centre (HTC) Twinning and Hemophilia Organization Twinning (HOT) committees.
 The plaques are presented to the recipients during the WFH World Congress, which takes place every two years.

 HTCHOT